Three Men, a Woman and a Baby: Synopsis

-Rodney (secretly sporting one of the clip-on ponytails) heads over to his and Cassandra's flat to see his wife, and Cassandra tells her husband that clip-on ponytails are embarrassing.
+Rodney, secretly sporting one of the clip-on ponytails, heads over to his and Cassandra's flat to see her, and Cassandra tells him that she thinks clip-on ponytails are embarrassing.
 Upon hearing this, Rodney furtively removes his ponytail.
 Then, Cassandra says that she spoke to her solicitor, who suggested that she and Rodney try to repair their marriage by raising a pet.
-Rodney doesn't want to raise a dog, since he got bit by a Jack Russell as a child.
-Cassandra does not want to raise a cat, because she is allergic to fur.
+Rodney does not want to raise a dog, since he got bitten by several as a child.
+Cassandra does not want to raise a cat because she is allergic to fur.
 As Rodney prepares to leave having given up on reconciliation, Cassandra screams upon seeing the discarded clip-on ponytail, believing it to be a rat.
 Rodney seizes the opportunity to "save the day" and eventually gets rid of it, impressing Cassandra.

 Meanwhile, back at Nelson Mandela House, Del discovers that the men's wigs are falling apart, and Raquel goes into labour.
 Cassandra and Rodney are informed, and Rodney rushes to the hospital.